hritxx/kaze-feature-descriptor-perceptual-image-hashing/README.md

 This will generate KAZE hashes for each frame and calculate Hamming distances between consecutive frames.

+## Briefing of the Overall Task

+KAZE feature point descriptor is used to detect key points from the extracted video frames and similarity measure is computed.
+Hash value is generated from these extracted frames.
+Hash values of successive frames are compared to detect abrupt transitions.
+Normalized Hamming distance is calculated and compared for two successive hashes to detect abrupt transition.

+### Preprocessing

+Initially, input color frames are extracted from the video.
+Frames are resized and converted into standard normalized image by x×x bilinear interpolation.
+The purpose of resizing the input frames is to generate hash values of the same length for frames of different dimensions.
+Then RGB images are transformed into grayscale images to enable key points for the feature detection process.
+Hashes generated from individual gray images are classified to detect abrupt transition based on the Hamming distance between two successive images.

+### Transition Detection

+Hamming distances are compared with the value of the threshold to determine if two consecutive frames are perceptually similar or dissimilar.
+Two consecutive frames which are perceptually dissimilar denote abrupt transition.

+## Performance Comparison

+Few state-of-art techniques like Performance of SIFT (Scale Invariant Feature Transform), SVD (Singular Value Decomposition), LBP Histogram, Fuzzy based algorithms are compared with the proposed system.
+For an unbiased comparison between the performance of the algorithms, few of the detected abrupt transition frames of TRECVid 2001 dataset and TRECVid 2007 dataset are used.

 ## Analysis

 To analyze normalized features, use the "comparison.py" script.
 The NormalizedFeatureAnalyzer class provides methods to analyze and normalize feature distances.